mintic-ai/ephemeral/docs/guides/extending-api.md

 ---
 title: "API Extension Guide"
-description: "Comprehensive guide for extending the Docker On-Demand API with new endpoints, middleware, and functionality"
+description: "Comprehensive guide for extending the Ephemeral API with new endpoints, middleware, and functionality"
 audience: ["developers", "api-developers"]
 last_updated: "2025-01-23"
 version: "1.0.0"